-During the quarter ended December 31, 2007, we discontinued our Bulldog operations.
-In connection with shutting down Bulldog, we incurred a loss of \$18 million representing an impairment of goodwill recorded at the time of the decision to shut down its operations.
+During the six months ended March 31, 2008, we discontinued our Bulldog operations.
+In connection with shutting down Bulldog, we incurred a loss of \$18 million representing an impairment of goodwill recorded at the time of the decision to shut down its operations and incurred \$3 million in severance and other costs.